fabsch225/rustql/ReadMe.md

 - `exit` saves the Database to disk

 # Currently implemented SQL
-- CREATE TABLE (tablename will always be ignored, there is one table)
+- CREATE TABLE (table name will always be ignored, there is only one table)
 - INSERT INTO ...
 - SELECT ...
 WHERE x <= 2 AND ...
 AND (only AND)
+- DELETE ...
+WHERE ...